This post may contain affiliate links. Read our disclosure page for full details.

-When you think of a cozy, snowy winter, Europe often comes to mind.
-There’s something enchanting about those old cities bedecked with snow, or the mountains glistening in the winter sunlight.
-Europe abounds with charm in all seasons, so it’s no surprise that winter in Europe is especially magical.
+Is Europe home to some of the best romantic winter getaways?
+We think so.
+There’s something enchanting about those elegant old cities bedecked with snow, or the mountains glistening in the winter sunlight.
+Europe abounds with charm in all seasons, but this one gives everything a shimmering quality.

 We asked a few of our fellow travelers to share their favorite and most highly-recommended destinations for Europe in winter.
-There are 15 cozy, snowy places below that are sure to meet your wintry expectations.
+There are 15 cozy, snowy places below that are sure to meet your wintry expectations, and make perfect destinations for two.

 Transylvania is truly magical in winter.
 This ancient region in Romania is characterised by majestic mountains, swathes of unspoilt forest and time-warped villages, all of which you can find covered in deep snow in the winter months.